 IPQ holders: employee information for unaffiliated IPQ holders is unknown therefore these entities are considered "small" for purposes of the RFA.
+These unaffiliated IPQ holders have also included CDQ groups and their subsidiaries as well as other ECCs (i.e., Kodiak Fisheries Development Association).
+These entities are also considered small for purposes of the RFA.
 Those IPQ holder entities affiliated with a processing facility (as identified in Table A2-1 for the most recent years available) are considered "large" for purposes of the RFA.
-Therefore, the analysis estimates eight small entities and seven large entities who held IPQ for EAG, WAG, BSS, and BBR for the most recent years available.
+Therefore, the analysis estimates six small entities and seven large entities who held IPQ for EAG, WAG, BSS, and BBR for the most recent years available.